Telematics Car Insurance: How Usage-Based Programs Can Save You Money

 Privacy Concerns: What You're Giving Up

 Telematics programs require data sharing — and that's worth taking seriously.
-Here's what the privacy landscape looks like heading into 2026:
+The privacy landscape has grown significantly more complex heading into 2026, with major litigation and landmark federal enforcement reshaping how insurers and automakers can use your data.

 What insurers collect: